gchan/wits/README.md

 ## Supported Ruby versions
-wits supports MRI Ruby 1.9+ and the JRuby and Rubinius equivalent.
+wits supports MRI Ruby 1.9+ and the JRuby equivalent.
 The specific Ruby versions we build and test on can be found at [TravisCI](https://travis-ci.org/gchan/wits).

 ## Usage